 Communities We Serve

 The men and women of CJC proudly serve the communities of Blue Springs, Grain Valley, Lake Tapawingo, and some surrounding unincorporated Jackson County.
-This includes approximately 80,000 residents, 1900 businesses, and visitors to the areas covered by CJC.
+This includes service for approximately 80,000 residents, 1900 businesses, and visitors.

-We currently staff four engines, one ladder truck, and five paramedic ambulances full-time from 5 stations.
-There are 36 employees assigned to each 24 hour shift.
-All firefighters are trained EMTs or Paramedics.
-They are also certified with basic hazardous materials training.
+We currently staff 4 engines, a ladder truck, and 5 ambulances from 5 stations.
+There are 36 firefighters assigned to each of three 24 shifts.
+All firefighters are either EMT or Paramedic trained and certified in basic hazardous materials response.

-Our Fire Prevention Division designs programs to reduce life and property loss through fire inspections, public fire safety education, and fire origin and causes investigation.
+The Fire Prevention Division of our Community Risk Reduction Bureau designs programs to reduce life and property loss through fire inspections, public fire safety education, and fire origin and causes investigation.

-The Central Jackson County Fire Protection District has created a state of the art training facility.
+The Central Jackson County Fire Protection District has created a state of the art training and education facility.

 Certified EMS Training

 The CJC Emergency Medical training division offers certified training for emergency medical technicians and paramedics and provides other EMS related programs such as Advance Cardiac Life Support (ACLS) and Emergency Pediatric Care (EPC).
 All classes provide the skills and knowledge needed to challenge agency, state, or national testing.

 Responding to 8000 Calls Each Year